This application is for those interested in joining GBA on offshore or coastal passages.

 There will be no alcohol aboard passage making vessels.

-Disruptive behavior, a lack of participation or otherwise unsafe behavior may find you left ashore at the captains earliest connivance.
+Disruptive behavior, a lack of participation or otherwise unsafe behavior may find you left ashore at the captains earliest convenience.